indigo-iam/iam-documentation/admin-guide/backup_restore.md

 ## Backup

-The IAM Login Service status data keep safe are:
+The IAM data that needs to saved by a backup is:

 - database data;
- - the enviroment file (`/etc/sysconfig/iam-login-service` on CentOS, `/etc/default/iam-login-service` on Ubuntu);
+- service configuration, typically maintained in an environment file: `/etc/sysconfig/iam-login-service` on CentOS, `/etc/default/iam-login-service` on Ubuntuu;
- - the main keystore (default `/var/lib/indigo/iam-login-service/keystore.jks`);
+- the keystore used to sign JWT tokens: `/var/lib/indigo/iam-login-service/keystore.jks`;
- - SAML keystore, if SAML profile is used (default `/var/lib/indigo/iam/iam-login-service/example.ks`).
+- the SAML keystore, used when SAML authentication is enabled: `/var/lib/indigo/iam/iam-login-service/example.ks`.

+The above locations apply when installing from packages on CentOS or Ubuntu.

-An example of backup script can be the following:
+An example of backup script is given below:

 ```bash
 timestamp=`date +'%Y-%m-%d_%H%M%S'`